s7lva/java-projects/README.md

 # Linked Lists in Java

-This project is part of my study of Algorithms and Data Structures.
+This projects is part of my study of Algorithms and Data Structures.
 Here I implemented and tested simple linked lists, with operations such as insertion, removal and search.

 ## 🧠 Concepts Practiced